rep-ai/react-navigation/docs/api/navigators/TabNavigator.md

 - `showLabel` - whether to show label for tab, default is true
 - `style` - style object for the tab bar
 - `labelStyle` - style object for the tab label
-- `tabStyle` - style object for the tab
-- `allowFontScaling` - whether label font should scale to respect Text Size accessibility settings, default is true

 Example: